steltenpower/Overthere/README.md

 # Overthere

+User Interaction:
-Physical addresses, coordinates or maps (careful with different projections) in any webpage can be enriched with information.
+Physical addresses, coordinates or maps in any webpage you are merely a visitor of, can be enriched with location-based information of your current interest.

 Technically:
-- browser extension that detects (schema.org/address), suggests (regex guessing) and allows for manual selection of the geographical location.
+- browser extension that detects (schema.org/address), suggests (regex guessing), and allows for manual selection of the geographical location or area.
-- Gives information in that webpage, on hover or in a new browser tab (automatically or after user interaction).
-Depending preferences.
+- Injects icons with a score within the webpage, depending preferences.
+The icon is also where you can find a configuration menu.
 - Anything is possible for related information, as it will have a plug-in structure

-Some suggestions for that anything:
+Some suggestions for data to enrich with:
-- air pollution data and location of sources
+- air pollution data and location of sources (Tropomi, PlumeLabs, samenmeten.nl, etc.)
 - fastest bike route there from current GPS(-like) position, compared to driving including traffic and parking
 - likelihood of being underwater because of sea level rise
 - likelihood of droughts and floodings (based on soil layers and climate)